Our Understanding of The Church

 COMMITMENT and RELATIONSHIP – these are the two primary reasons a Christian should join a local church.
 Yes, you receive the right to vote at business meetings, but the true spirit of church membership lies in the attitude of assumed partnership.

-(Excerpts from Chilliwack Baptist Church “Partners in Ministry” Handbook, copies available from one of the pastors.)
+(Excerpts from Midtown Church “Partners in Ministry” Handbook, copies available from one of the pastors.)